miguelavaqrod/bolt-newsletter-subscription/README.md

 Newsletter Subscription Extension
 =================================

+### !
+Update v1.0 to v2.0
+`table_name` config is no more used and replace by `contenttype`.
+Basically, you have to change line `table_name: bolt_subscribers` by `contenttype: subscribers`on your local `app/config/extensions/newsletter.miguelavaqrod.yml`.

-"Newsletter Susbscription" is a small extension to save registered emails in database.
+"Newsletter Subscription" is a small extension to save registered emails in database.
 Use it by simply placing the following in your template, for example, inside a `script` tag at the bottom of the page, and make whatever use you need with returning values:

     {{ checknewsletter() }}